Bismarck Truck Accident Attorneys - Sand Law North Dakota

 Common Truck Accident Injuries

 The average sedan weighs just over a ton.
-An average tractor-trailer, the front truck itself weighs almost ten tons, not even taking into account the weight of the cargo it’s pulling.
+In an average tractor-trailer, the front truck itself weighs almost ten tons, not even taking into account the weight of the cargo it’s pulling.
 This disparity in weight is what causes the majority of truck accident injuries to be catastrophic.
 The many types of injuries that can result from truck accidents include:

-• Broken bones and fractures, from the impact itself or from cars overturning
+• Broken bones and fractures from the impact itself or from cars overturning

 • Whiplash from the impact